 In the Qur'an, a pious Muslim hears God's voice guiding and encouraging, consoling and reproaching, promising the righteous mercy and eternal bliss, while threatening the wicked with wrath and eternal torment.
 The Quran is the best source of guidance for the whole of mankind - it educates, empowers and inspires.
-It is a companion and mentor-in-one; a fountain and treasure hold of knowledge and learning from which all knowledge springs.
+It is a companion and mentorin-one; a fountain and treasure hold of knowledge and learning from which all knowledge springs.
 For Muslims, the Qur'an is the word of God, which has entered human time to shape history.

 It served as an answer to the problems of the Arab society in Prophet Muhammad's time.
-The Qur'an was also a response to Prophet Muhammad's guestions about the meaning of human life and the mystery of creation, and was closely linked to the history of the nascent Muslim community in Mecca and, later, in Medina.
+The Qur'an was also a response to Prophet Muhammad's and the mystery of and the mystery of creation, and was closely linked to the history of the nascent Muslim community in Mecca and, later, in Medina.
 Many of the Qur'anic verses are said to have been revealed in answer to specific questions or life situations.
 The answers given are seen by Muslims to be general principles, moral imperatives, or precepts applicable to all times and places.

-In Madinah, the Prophet # once had to send a group to Yemen to teach them (new Muslims) about Islam.
-He # chose Mu'adh ibn Jabal RA as the group leader although he was young (likely in his early twenties).
-His knowledge of the Qur'an had made Mu'adh an important mission.
+In Madinah, the Prophet and to send a group to Yemen to teach them (new Muslims) about Islam.
+He and chose Mu'adh ibn Jabal RA as the group leader although he was young (likely in his early twenties).
+His knowledge of the Qur'an had made Mu'adh RA a leader chosen by the Rasul for such an important mission.

-Prophet Muhammad said, "The most knowledgeable of my ummah in matters of halal (permitted) and haram (forbidden) is Mu'adh ibn Jabal."
+Prophet Muhammad صلى الله عليه وسلم said, "The most knowledgeable of my ummah in matters of halal (permitted) and haram (forbidden) is Mu'adh ibn Jabal."